gelsonmascarenhas/infra_eks_provisioning_proposal/README.md

 - Deploying Metrics-Server
 - Deploying php-apache service

-There are 2 ways we can deploy EKS cluster on AWS
+I only know 2 ways to deploy EKS cluster on AWS

 #### Eksctl tool:
 * It's a new CLI tool from AWS to create EKS clusters.
 It uses CloudFormation in background to create the clusters.

 #### Terraform:
-* Its another popular IaC (Infrastructure as Code) tool to create infrastructure in declarative way.
-Using this tool, 118 will be able to create servers, clusters or any other infra on on-premises, AWS, Azure, GCP, IBM Cloud and many more.
+* Its the popular IaC (Infrastructure as Code) tool to create infrastructure in declarative way.
+Using this tool, 118 will be able to create servers, clusters or any other infra on on-premises, AWS, or even Azure, GCP, IBM Cloud and many more if they so desire to migrate to those Cloudinfrastructure.
   It is specially useful to 118 because of it hybrid/multi-cloud environment.

 ## Creating EKS cluster Using `eksctl`